csardgz/csardgz/README.md

 - 👋 Hi, I’m @csardgz, an Electrical engineer - Data science beginner.
-- Electrician in the power sistems area.
+- Electrician in the power systems area.

 <!---